Watch Jimmy Page Rock the Theremin, the Early Soviet Electronic Instrument, in Some Hypnotic Live Performances

 Though he seems to have gone back to just the one Theremin in the solo above, the effect is no less electrifying, if you’ll excuse the pun, as he sends echoes of ray-gun noise cascading around the theater.
 Well over five minutes into the hypnotic affair, Page takes to his Les Paul, creating more ragged patterns with violin bow and Echoplex.
 Even if you aren’t in a dazed and confused state, you’ll feel like you are if you give yourself over to this piece of performance art.
 Heroics?
 Yes, and indeed the bowed guitar act has its phallic overtones.
 But it begins and ends with long stretches of the kind of droning experimental noise one would expect to find onstage at an early Kraftwerk show.

 Those in the know will know that Page put the theremin to use on one of the band’s most technically experimental recordings (though it also happens to be an appropriated blues stomper), “Whole Lotta Love” from 1969’s Led Zeppelin II.
 “I always envisioned the middle to be quite avant-garde,” Page recently told Guitar World, “The Theremin generates most of the higher pitches and my Les Paul makes the lower sounds.”
-Watch him rip out a theremin-and-guitar solo above in the live performance above from 1973, beginning at 1:45.
+Watch him rip out a theremin-and-guitar solo above in the live performance above from 1973.
 Taken with the psychedelic video effects, the performance reaches mystical planes of rhythmic abstraction.

 Related Content: